-The TCEQ CCR rules allows the owner or operator 90 days from the determination of an SSL to demonstrate that a source other than the CCR unit caused the SSL.
-The methodology used to evaluate the SSL identified for cobalt and the proposed alternative source are described below.
+The TCEQ CCR rules allow the owner or operator 90 days from the determination of an SSL to demonstrate that a source other than the CCR unit caused the SSL.
+Descriptions of the WBAP design and construction, regional geology and site hydrogeology, methodology used to evaluate the SSLs, and proposed alternative source are described below.